Battle of the Soyang River: Reinforcing and realigning X Corps

 The use of MPQ radars to direct bombers in close support missions at night, a technique employed only sparingly until April, also reached a peak, particularly in guiding B-29 sorties.
-On 17 May Far East Air Forces commander General George E. Stratemeyer directed that no fewer than twelve of the medium bombers be committed to the nightly support.
-Typical of one night's effort was a drop of three hundred fifty 500-pound proximity-fused general-purpose bombs on twenty targets selected by X Corps' headquarters, all of them enemy troop concentrations, some within 400 yd of the front.
+On 17 May Far East Air Forces commander General George E. Stratemeyer directed that no fewer than 12 of the medium bombers be committed to the nightly support.
+Typical of one night's effort was a drop of 350 500-pound proximity-fused general-purpose bombs on 20 targets selected by X Corps' headquarters, all of them enemy troop concentrations, some within 400 yd of the front.
 Casualty estimates by follow-up patrols and the statements of captives attested to the precision of the radar guided attacks.

 In the 2nd Division sector, the main nighttime targets of air and artillery attack-most observed in their approach well before dark on 17 May were fresh PVA columns coming in on the positions of the 38th Infantry, passing through the gap, and moving east across the front of the 23rd Infantry.
 Crowding the front of the 3rd Battalion, 38th Infantry, forces of the 135th Regiment, 45th Division, broke the wire and penetrated the line, but with losses too high to be able to withstand counterattacks.
 Sweeps to clear rear areas and a final counterattack to drive out PVA who had occupied some of the bunkers restored the battalion's position early on 18 May.

 To the east, the course of battle verged on the calamitous and chaotic for PVA and 2nd Division forces alike.
-From late afternoon traffic on the artillery net Colonel Coughlin estimated the strength of the new influx of PVA forces in the gap area to be 3000.
+From late afternoon traffic on the artillery net, Coughlin estimated the strength of the new influx of PVA forces in the gap area to be 3,000.
 Early evening reports from the Netherlands Battalion on Hill 975 tended higher.
-The Dutch reported PVA in waves of a thousand each crossing the saddle between Hills 1051 and 914 and walking upright through the artillery bombardment rather than in the crouch that soldiers tend to assume when moving under heavy fire.
-On the receiving end of the PVA stream, the 23rd Infantry commander, Colonel Chiles, reported to General Ruffner that bombing attacks and artillery barrages rolling up the valley were causing large amounts of PVA casualties.
+The Dutch reported PVA in waves of 1,000 each crossing the saddle between Hills 1051 and 914 and walking upright through the artillery bombardment rather than in the crouch that soldiers tend to assume when moving under heavy fire.
+On the receiving end of the PVA stream, the 23rd Infantry commander, Colonel Chiles, reported to Ruffner that bombing attacks and artillery barrages rolling up the valley were causing large amounts of PVA casualties.